microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 In-Process must be supported because it is already a method that applications use today to consume the DirectX Shader Compiler library.

-The DirectX Shader library does not currently support being linked as a static library.
-It is a COM interface library that brings in compilation support dynamically.
-This proposal does not take away the static library support we already intend to build in clang HLSL compiler library.
+Out of process is considered an optional feature as the library could ship without it in the first release.

-This document is a discussion about an process design and to evaluate if we need to build it immediately.
+This document is a discussion about an out of process design and to evaluate if we need to build the system immediately.

 ## Motivation

-Help to scope down work for the new shader compiler library to the immediate needs.
-Scoping down the required pieces of a large effort like bringing up full hlsl support in clang is key to achieving success.
+In-process support will be built for sure but do we also need to build the out of process design now for the initial release of the library or can this be deferred to a later release?

-In-process support will be built but do we also need to build the out of process design now or can this be deferred to a later milestone?
+It is also assumed that the out-of-process support will be built on top of the in-process support.

 ## Why Out of process support is even considered an option?